6 common tax mistakes for investors to avoid

 • You are presently in a lower tax bracket than you expect to be in the future.

-While tax-gains harvesting means your next tax bill may be higher, you may realize greater tax savings than if you had you sold later, when you’re subject to higher tax rates.
+While tax-gains harvesting may mean your next tax bill is higher, you may realize greater tax savings than if you had you sold later, when you’re subject to higher tax rates.

 Avoid this mistake: Make sure that you are working with a tax professional and financial advisor to evaluate potential opportunities within your accounts.